danteandrinolo/danteandrinolo.github.io/_pages/about.md

 Outside academy, I am intersted in coffee, Reading and Calisthenics.

-If you want to talk about anything you could thing would be cool to chat, send me an email! andrinol at usc.edu
+If you want to talk about anything you think it would be cool to chat, send me an email! andrinol at usc.edu